githubtraining/reviewing-a-pull-request/responses/02_review-101.md

 # Commenting on Pull Requests

-As a member of an awesome team, you will get and give pull request reviews before merging changes into production.
-This is important because it ensures quality code and maintains momentum of changes to your projects.
+As a collaborator on a repository, you will get and give pull request reviews before merging changes into production.
+This is important because it ensures quality code and maintains momentum of changes to your project.

-As you can see, I've opened this pull request and requested a review from you.
+As you can see, I've opened this pull request and it would be great if you could review it.
 Pull requests, unlike issues where project contributors _discuss_ a bug or new feature, are places to _share_ the changes being made to the repository.

 **Comments** are used early in the review process when an explicit approval or request for changes is not yet warranted.
 They enable you to inquire about the proposed change, make suggestions, and help your team create awesome features.